It’s difficult to know where to start when writing about Florence (Firenze) and Fiesole.

 That was also the trip when we went to the Brancacci Chapel which is in the Oltrarno, next to the piazza shown to the left.

-I wrote about the Chapel in my Museums and Monuments post and it is definitely worth the visit.
+I’ve written about the Chapel in my Museums, monuments and interesting sights post and it is definitely worth the visit.

 When I told a friend that I was going to Italy for the first time on a bike trip and would spend some time in Firenze afterwards, he recommended going to Fiesole.
 He had been there while visiting his son who was attending the University of Firenze and explained how to pick up the #7 bus in Piazza San Marco.

 I think I was in Firenze a couple of days before I tried his instructions and found my way to Fiesole.
 I was so taken by the town that I think I’ve gone all but one time when I’ve been in Firenze.
 For me it’s always a wonderful respite from the heat and crowds in the city and I love the views out over the valley.
 Except for one time when I rode up on the back of a motorcycle (Yikes!!)
-I’ve always taken the bus.
+I’ve always taken the #7 bus from Piazza San Marco.

-I’ve written about the Roman/Etruscan ruins in my Museums and monuments post and just focus here on walking around the Piazza Mino da Fiesole.
-At one end is the cathedral and on the other end is perhaps a city office and a steep street that goes up to a public park or garden which also has gorgeous views and then to the Convento di San Francesco.
+I’ve written about the Roman/Etruscan ruins in my Museums, monuments and interesting sights post and will focus here on walking around the Piazza Mino da Fiesole.
+At one end is the cathedral and on the other end is perhaps a city office.
+Next to the cathedral, a steep street, via San Francesco, leads to a public park or garden which also has gorgeous views and then to the Convento di San Francesco.

-On either side of the main road going through Fiesole are bars and cafes but I always stop for a birra and a sandwich at Terrazza 45 (I think).
+On either side of the main road going through Fiesole are bars and cafes but I always stop for a birra and a panino at Blu Bar.
 It has fabulous views and they let you sit outside on the terrace for as long as you want.

 I think 2000 was the only time I was in Firenze and didn’t go to Fiesole and in retrospect I wish I had, since that trip was a train wreck and I could have used the peace and quiet.